chrislim2888/IP2Location-C-Library/README.md

-IP2Location is a C library that enables the user to find the country, region, city, latitude, longitude, zip code, time zone, ISP, domain name, connection type, area code, weather, mobile network, elevation, usage type by IP address or hostname originates from.
+IP2Location is a C library that enables the user to find the country, region, city, latitude, longitude, zip code, time zone, ISP, domain name, connection type, area code, weather, mobile network, elevation, usage type, address type and category by IP address or hostname originates from.
 The library reads the geo location information from **IP2Location BIN data** file.

 Supported IPv4 and IPv6 address.